yhorian/cardiff.marketing/src/posts/using-chatgpt-for-content-writing-round-peg-meets-square-hole.md

    * Meet the user's expectations for both content and quality.
    * Predict their next step and try fulfilling that too.
 Your call-to-action/internal links go here.

-Let's go through each of these steps and see where ChatGPT can help.
+Let's go through each of these steps and see where ChatGPT can help lower our costs without impacting quality.

 ## Can ChatGPT help me do keyword research?

 No.

 It has no ability to access that data.
-While you could theoretically design an AI to do this (and I'm sure someone is working on it) there are so many factors that it's difficult to design one AI to meet everyone's needs.
-That means sadly a keyword research AI is not likely to be commercially viable for a while.
-Watch this space though.
+ChatGPTs datasets were finalised in 2021 using a variety of sources.
+It has no access to 'live' search data and keyword research tools were not part of those datasets.
+Even if ChatGPT correctly guesses which keywords are relevant to the sites marketing, it can't tell you their volume, value or relevance to your service/product.
+Take this example:

+{{ {src: "src/static/img/chatgpt-keyword-research.png", _class: "rounded-3xl",  alt: "ChatGPT's keyword suggestions for TicketSource.co.uk", label:true} | image | safe }}

+Having written TicketSource.co.uk's strategy, I can tell you that out of all of those searches none of them would generate new business.
+They're an event ticket software provider - and while their site serves as the platform for selling those tickets their largest returns are from targeting terms that increase the number of ticket selling accounts created.
+Not a single term there does that.
+ChatGPT has failed right out of the gate.

+This means you'll still need to use a keyword tool.
+But there is good news!
+Google already produces volumes of 'related search data' to speed that research up.
+Google Ads has been making 'related search suggestions' for year.
+The "People Also Ask" feature is an extension of this logic and appears on more SERPs than ever.
+Tools such as Ahrefs and Semrush will already pull similar queries out on their SERP analysis pages.
+While there isn't yet an AI that pulls all of these in, scans your site and outputs relevant results it's not in the real of impossibility that someone could put one together.
+Watch this space.

 ## Can ChatGPT figure out search intent for me?

 No.

+You'll still need a human to make sure your marketing is on target.

 Humans can intuit things about other humans that machines cannot.
+We have cultural and emotional biases that AI consistantly fail to take into account.
 This is common among machines and is one of Google's failings as well.
 The classic example is to search 'House shifting'.

-{{ {src: "src/static/img/house-shifting.png", _class: "rounded-3xl",  alt: "Results of searching for 'House shifting' on Google in 2022 - containing references to moving house", height: "15em", label:true} | image | safe }}
+{{ {src: "src/static/img/house-shifting.png", _class: "rounded-3xl",  alt: "A search for 'House shifting' on Google in 2022 references 'moving house'", height: "15em", label:true} | image | safe }}

-Google results will be about moving house because "shift" is synonymous with "move".
-As in "to shift a crate".
-Yet this is entirely the wrong answer: If you're searching for information on your *house shifting* then you're looking for articles on *house subsidence*.
+Google results will be about "moving house" because "shift" is synonymous with "move".

+Reading that you probably already know it's the wrong answer: If your *house is shifting* then you're looking for articles on **house subsidence**.
 The house itself has moved!
-The difference between you and Google's synonym engine?
+Why can we understand this but Google's synonym engine fails?
 Experience.
-Until AI can walk in a human's shoes, it is always going to make slip-ups like this.
+We understand the context and common useage of the synonym.
+Until Google can walk and talk like a human, it will always slip up in this way.

-{{ {src: "src/static/img/house-subsidence.png", _class: "rounded-3xl",  alt: "Google results for a search on 'house subsidence'", height: "15em", label:true} | image | safe }}
+{{ {src: "src/static/img/house-subsidence.png", _class: "rounded-3xl",  alt: "Google results for a search on 'house subsidence' - that's better", label:true} | image | safe }}

-This goes to a whole new level when we talk about emotions.
-What can look innocuous to DALL-E can be shocking or offensive to us.
-We may not even be able to explain why.
-This is a consistent plot point in many Sci-fi series.
-Even aliens don't get our culture or how we will react to theirs.
-Case in point:

-{{ {src: "src/static/img/quark_as_lumba.webp", _class: "rounded-3xl",  alt: "Deep Space Nine's Quark looking fabulous in a shockingly bright lycra dress with costume jewelry.", height: "15em", label:true} | image | safe }}

-You have feelings about this image.
-You can intuit what another's reaction might be.

-An AI cannot.
-It has no cultural or emotional context.
-Which probably gives it better taste than Quark.
+Human based custom service will always be better because as the old adage goes:

+It takes one to know one.

-## ChatGPT help with content research?
+## Can ChatGPT help with content research?

 Maybe!

-As a summary engine, ChatGPT does have the ability to summarise everything it's read in mere seconds.
-This saves a human having to trawl through the available research data to find what they'd need to understand and expand upon a topic.
+As a summary engine, ChatGPT does have the ability to summarise vast datasets in mere seconds.
+Where this is a cost saver, is it would take a human hours to dive in and research a topic.
+Our ability to build internal datasets and an understanding of them is a drawback that ChatGPT can definitely assist with.

 But that's not really what we want here.
-While a part of content research is getting to grips with a topic there are three parts to this task:
+While content research is about getting to grips with a topic there are three parts to this task:

-   * What they're writing about and how it fits the query
+   * What others are writing about and how it fits the query
    * How good the quality of their content is
-   * What you'll need to produce to beat it
+   * What you'll need to produce to beat your competitors

 We can get ChatGPT to produce a great executive summary on the subject.
 This is information we would have gained from looking at the top results.
 Surely we're saving time now, right?

 Wrong.
 You'll still need to look at the top results for the other two steps.
 You need to be able to judge their quality and how high a bar has been set to beat it.
+Cost savings are in time saving and we'll have save little to no time.

-Sometimes, you're up against a beast with a ton of authority and high-quality content.
+To illustrate this point: You're up against a beastly article that's been no.1 for years.
+It's high-quality content with a lot of authority.
 You can hang your head in shame knowing that any attempt you make to beat them will still only get you 3-4 ranks behind.
+It'll take years of development just to catch up.

 But you do it anyway, because some traffic is better than no traffic.
-At this stage you can weight your efforts according to their return.
-Maybe the best offering is literally empty of content and you could rank for a high-value term with a picture and a paragraph.
-Seriously, it happens:
+You go in with a **cost-to-benefit analysis** to weight the time you're investing and ensure a return.
+Why invest 3 days when you can achieve your expected result in 3 hours?

+Or perhaps the opposite is true.
+Someone is ranking on a high value term with literally no content.
+I'm not joking here, this **actually happens**:

 {{ {src: "src/static/img/empty-page.png", _class: "rounded-3xl",  alt: "Someone ranking for a money term with no content on their page.", height: "15em", label:true} | image | safe }}

-Maybe at this stage, ChatGPT's stab at content would actually be enough.
+Don't spend 5 hours writing a 20 minute article.
+At this stage, ask yourself if ChatGPT's quality of content would be high enough.
+In this case it probably is.

 Which leads us into:

 ## Can ChatGPT produce an article outline?

 Surprisingly, yes.

 Especially if you didn't lean on it up until this point.
-You'll already have a handle on your topic, target, competition and what you'll need to produce.
+You'll already have a handle on your topic, target audience, SERP competition and how to beat it.
 At this stage ChatGPT can absolutely step in and give it a bash.
-Let's see how it does:
+Let's see how it does with a basic prompt:

 ### Can you create a blog post outline for an article on how ChatGPT can help you write content?